Skip navigation

 Why is this medication prescribed?

 Letermovir is used to help prevent cytomegalovirus (CMV) infection and disease in certain people who have received a hematopoietic stem-cell transplant (HSCT; a procedure that replaces diseased bone marrow with healthy bone marrow) and are at increased risk of developing a CMV infection.
+Letermovir is also used to help prevent CMV infection and disease in certain people who have received a kidney transplant and are at increased risk of developing a CMV infection.
 Letermovir is in a class of medications called antivirals.
 It works by slowing the growth of CMV.

 How should this medicine be used?

-Letermovir comes as a tablet to take by mouth.
-It is usually taken with or without food once a day.
-Your doctor will probably tell you to start taking letermovir after your receive the transplant and to stop taking the medication 100 days after the transplant.
+Letermovir comes as a tablet and pellets to take by mouth.
+It is usually taken once a day.
+Letermovir tablets may be taken with or without food.
+Letermovir pellets must be mixed with a soft food and taken by mouth (without chewing) or given through a feeding tube.
+Your doctor will probably tell you to start taking letermovir after you receive the transplant and to stop taking the medication 100 or 200 days after the transplant.
 Take letermovir at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take letermovir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.